 The River Warden Volunteers work when they can so this volunteering opportunity is great for people with less time to commit to volunteering.

-Currently supported by the Past Plants, Future Flora project, River Warden volunteers help to collect records and survey for invasive non-native plants.
+River Warden volunteers help to record and survey for invasive non-native plants and collect litter along the rivers tow paths.
 With internal and external training opportunities, equipment such as gloves, bin bags, litter pickers and T-shirts provided, and with volunteer social occasions in the summer and at Christmas as a thank- you, the volunteers are fully supported by MVCP staff.

 TUESDAY ACTION GROUP JOINS THURSDAY ACTION GROUP

 Our Award Winning Thursday Action Group (TAG) are another essential part of of the MVCP’s work.
 The Thursday Action Group Volunteers help staff to deliver important conservation projects across our area.
 Projects are varied in type and location, and include pond creation, building woodland steps and paths, wildlife gardening, hedge laying, tree planting, seed collecting and much more.
 As this team has proven so popular we have now opened up a new practical volunteering day on Tuesdays.
 This team will run on a trial basis for the autumn and winter only for the time being.